SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 The LSM6DSV is a very good IMU for DIY SlimeVR.
-It seems to perform just as well as the BNO for a lower cost.
+It seems to perform just as well as the BNO085, but at a lower cost.

 |Reset time |Cost  |Availability|Build quality|